Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

 \subsubsection{Goncharov's first Hopf algebra}

 Let $S$ be the set $\{0,1\}$.
 We considered in Example~\ref{simplicialwords} the contractible groupoid $G(S)$ with object set $S$, and the simplicial set $X=X(S)$ given by its simplicial nerve.
-If we denote the simplices of $X_n$ by tuples $(a_0;a_1,\dots,a_{n-1};a_n)$ as in Example \ref{Gongamma} and apply Proposition \ref{bialgfromsimp} we obtain a graded bialgebra
+If we denote the simplices of $X_n$ by tuples $(a_0;a_1,\dots,a_{n-1};a_n)$ as in Example \ref{Gongamma} and apply Proposition \ref{bialgfromsimp} we obtain a graded bi--algebra